Mario García (footballer, born 1967)

 Mario Alberto García Covalles (born 1 June 1967) is a Mexican former footballer and football manager.
-He recently managed Liga de Expansión MX club Zacatecas.
+He is currently the manager of Liga de Expansión MX club Piratas.

 Club career

 García Covalles played as a midfielder for Atlante during his whole career, from 1989 to 1997.

 Managerial career

 García Covalles started his managerial career as an assistant to José Guadalupe Cruz during his coaching stay with the Atlante from 2004 to 2008.
 In August 2008 he became the head coach of Club León obtaining the first win of his professional career after beating C.D.
 Tapatío 3–1.